Secure Your Attic. Protect Your Home.

 How can I assess my attic’s weight capacity?

-To assess your attic’s weight capacity, examine the attic joists and trusses.
+To assess your attic’s weight capacity and ensure its structural integrity, examine the attic joists and trusses.
 Measure joist specifications, identify truss designs, check material quality, and consider the structure’s age.
 Consult local building codes, including the International Residential Code (IRC), to understand load requirements.
 It’s important to differentiate between live and dead loads.
 For the most accurate assessment, consult a structural engineer or building professional.

 What are common uses for attics and their weight considerations?